BoggyBumblebee/mastodon-on-oci/README.md

-# Mastodon on OCI (Oracle Cloud Infrastructure)
+# Mastodon on OCI (Oracle Cloud Infrastructure) Template

-## Mastodon on OCI Terraform Template

 The purpose of this project is to lay down a complete, secure, installation of Mastodon on Oracle Cloud Infrastructure (OCI).
 I'm happy to accept contributions to this project.
 I first made sure that there wasn't anyone else doing this at the current time.